poldham/minimal-mistakes/_pages/index.md

 excerpt: "The One World Analytics Homepage"
 tags: [patent analytics, bibliometrics, scientometrics, biodiversity, nagoya protocol]
 header:
-  image: unsplash-gallery-image-2-th.jpg
+  image: synthetic_biology_distribution.jpg
 ---

-This is the splash page.
+This is the beginning of the new One World Analytics web page.